a-yew/CMPT371_A3_ConnectFour/README.md

 ```

 ## Step 3: Connect Player 2 (Y)
 Keep the server and first client running and open a second terminal window.
-Navigate to the project folder and run the client script again to start the second client, a GUI window should popup.
+Navigate to the project folder and run the client script again to start the second client (ensure the GUI flag is used), a GUI window should popup.

 ```
 python client.py --gui